-Margaret O’Brien works with immersive installation using a combination of sculpture, live sound, light, moving image and kinetics.
-Her approach is experimental and explores ideas of failure through artworks that operate within a live state of malfunction or breakdown.
+I am a contemporary visual artist based between the UK and Ireland.
+I work with immersive installation using a combination of sculpture, live sound, light, moving image and kinetics.
+My approach is experimental and explores ideas of failure through artworks that operate within a live state of malfunction or breakdown.

-Originally from Co.
-Clare, Ireland, O’Brien earned a BA at Limerick School of Art, and an MFA at the Slade School of Art, London.
-Here she studied under artists such as Phyllida Barlow, Simon Starling, Tim Head and Liz Rhodes.
-She went on to complete an MPhil and PhD at Trinity College Dublin.
+Born in London, I moved to Co.
+Clare, Ireland at age 7.
+I earned a BA at Limerick School of Art (1995), and an MFA at the Slade School of Art, London (2004).
+Here I studied under artists such as Phyllida Barlow, Simon Starling, Tim Head and Liz Rhodes.
+I went on to complete an MPhil (2011) and PhD (2022) at Trinity College Dublin.

-O’Brien has won significant public funding for her work from state bodies such as Arts Council England, Arts Council of Ireland, Arts and Humanities Research Board UK, and Irish Research Council.
-She has participated in numerous international artist residencies including Irish Museum of Modern Art; Helsinki International Artist Programme with Temple Bar Gallery & Studios, Dublin; and Centre Cultural Irlandais, Paris.
-Her work is held in public collections including the Arts Council of Ireland; Allied Irish Bank; GE Aviation; and AXA Insurance.
+I have won significant public funding for my work from state bodies such as Arts Council England, Arts Council of Ireland, Arts and Humanities Research Board UK, and Irish Research Council.
+I have completed numerous international artist residencies including Irish Museum of Modern Art; Helsinki International Artist Programme with Temple Bar Gallery & Studios, Dublin; and Centre Cultural Irlandais, Paris.
+My work is held in public collections including the Arts Council of Ireland; Allied Irish Bank; GE Aviation; and AXA Insurance.